Understanding 'Forward Deployed Engineering' and Why Your Company Probably Shouldn't Do It

 The core of “Forward Deployed” culture is a radical deference to teams in the field.
 They are empowered to do whatever they need to solve a problem, even if it bears only a thin – even begrudging – relationship to the base platform.
 This isn’t limited to just configuring or customizing; it’s inventing entirely new products and technologies, if that’s what it takes to win.

-I got to witness this with the emergence of Foundry, the primary platform Palantir sells today.
+This is the story of Foundry, the primary platform Palantir sells today.
 The core elements were first developed in places as far-flung as Zurich and Houston, São Paulo and Toulouse, Westport and Baku.
 They were born of necessity, because small teams wanted to fix a problem, with cost, compatibility, or cohesion as only secondary concerns.
 1

 Customer deployments were proving grounds for new technologies – and those that worked were migrated toward the core and taken over by Dev teams, while FDEs fanned out in search of the next frontier problems.
 This development cycle happened incredibly quickly: when I was recruited in 2013, no part of Foundry existed, and by the time I left in 2018, it was a complete platform powering the company toward an IPO.

 And this happened entirely bottoms-up.
 In 2014, at our annual “Hobbitcon” conference, our stated product strategy was literally “strong opinions, weakly held” – basically throwing things at a wall and seeing what stuck.
-We were just… building things, and hoping enough would emerge from it that we could cobble together a reasonable business.
-In the moment, it felt incredibly chaotic and nerve-wracking.
+We were just… building stuff, and hoping we could cobble together a reasonable business.
+In the moment, it was incredibly chaotic and nerve-wracking.
 Those of us with equity strike prices above $4 wondered how deep we were underwater.

 But eventually things started sticking, and today Foundry is generating billions in revenue and relied on to power decisions at many of the world’s most important institutions (and the stock price is trading over $50 as I write this!)